AyushM198/Zentry_Web/README.md

+🌀 Zentry.com Clone
+A modern, responsive clone of Zentry.com built using React, Tailwind CSS, and GSAP for animations.
+This project replicates the sleek UI/UX and interactive elements of the original site, offering a clean and performance-optimized front-end.

+🚀 Tech Stack:
+React – Component-based architecture for dynamic rendering

+Tailwind CSS – Utility-first styling with responsive design

+GSAP (GreenSock) – Smooth, high-performance animations

+💡 Features:
+Pixel-perfect replication of the Zentry landing page

+Smooth scroll and entrance animations

+Responsive layout optimized for all devices

+Animated transitions and hover effects

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.